-The 2nd Annual One Drawing Challenge is open for entries, with the Final Entry Deadline right around the corner on August 28th.
-Last year’s competition saw a breadth of captivating entries, which, through the power of a single drawing, told unique narratives centered around architecture and the experiences of those that would inhabit it.
+Do you have a compelling architectural drawing to share?
+Enter the One Drawing Challenge, the drawing competition with 2 Grand Prizes of $2,500!
+The inaugural edition of this inspiring competition saw a breadth of captivating entries, which, through the power of a single drawing, told unique narratives centered around architecture and the experiences of those that would inhabit it.

 Ozair Mansoor’s “Between Possibilities and Limitations” and Mandalika Justine Roberts’ “The Machine: A Mechanical Mudlark” brilliantly exemplified these qualities, netting them the two top prizes in last year’s inaugural competition.
 While both high in quality, the two pieces were crafted in completely different ways, reflecting a growing dichotomy in architectural drawing.